xrdocs/application-hosting/_tutorials/2022-07-15-app-hosting-with-xr-appmgr-and-docker-7-5-1.md

 docker.io/adhorton/xr-collector-health-monitor:1.3.1
 ```

-- **Save Image to TAR file:** This can simply be done with a docker save command.
+#### Save Image to TAR file
+This can simply be done with a docker save command.
 I make a subdirectory within the cloned xr-appmgr-build before saving the image to a TAR.
 ```bash
 cisco@cocoa:~/adam/appmgr/xr-appmgr-build$ mkdir monitor
 cisco@cocoa:~/adam/appmgr/xr-appmgr-build$ cd monitor
 cisco@cocoa:~/adam/appmgr/xr-appmgr-build/monitor$ docker save adhorton/xr-collector-health-monitor:1.3.1 > monitor-131.tar
 ```

+#### Create build.yaml file
-- **Create build.yaml file:** The build.yaml file specifies the name, version, release platform, and location of your application as well as some other important configuration settings.
+The build.yaml file specifies the name, version, release platform, and location of your application as well as some other important configuration settings.
 A better explanation of what belongs in the build.yaml file can be found in the [xr-appmgr-build](https://github.com/ios-xr/xr-appmgr-build) README.
 My sample build.yaml file looks like this:

 ```
 packages: